Close Alert Banner

 Program logo text The 100% Certainty Project Death: Something to Talk About A Community Initiative

 Join Bethell Hospice and the Orangeville Public Library as we read and discuss books that explore themes of life, love and loss.
-The next meeting is on Thursday, October 2, 7 p.m. at the Mill Library.
+The next meeting is on Thursday, December 4, 7 p.m. at the Mill Library.

 Copies of the book are available to borrow.
 Please register in advance.
 (If the registration form is not available, please email [email protected] or call 519-941-0610).

 Check out our Event Calendar for more information.
+The next meeting is on Thursday, December 4.

 After Hours Write Club